TL;DR

 If your practicum truly provides minimal professional value, address this constructively.
 Discuss with your faculty advisor whether supplementary experiences might be possible.
 Some programs allow additional volunteer work, independent projects, or portfolio development that complement limited practicums.

 For future positions, learn from this experience.
 What questions should you have asked during placement discussions?
 What warning signs might you have recognized earlier?
-This reflection informs more strategic career choices going forward.
+If you are uncertain about your career path more broadly, a misaligned practicum can actually help by showing you what does and does not resonate.

 Looking Beyond the Practicum